syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ### SplitButton

-To render a SplitButton item, you should set the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `SplitButton` .
+You can render a SplitButton item by setting the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `SplitButton` .
 You can further customize the SplitButton item through [RibbonSplitButtonSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonSplitButtonSettings.html#properties) by using the `e-ribbon-splitbuttonsettings` tag helper, which provides options such as `iconCss`, `items`, `target` and more.

 #### Target